GChristensen/ishell/README.md

 in Firefox Nightly v102, although a helper application is required to evaluate user-provided commands.
 To run with MV3 rename `manifest.json.mv3` to `manifest.json`.

-### Running on Chrome

-It is possible to load iShell as an unpacked extension into Chrome in the MV3 mode.
-User-provided commands are evaluated without the helper application.
-To run on Chrome, rename `manifest.json.mv3.chrome` to `manifest.json`.

-NOTE: to use the Ctrl+Space keyboard shortcut it may be necessary to manually reassign it in the Chrome add-on management console and *restart* the browser.

 ### Credits

 * iShell borrows the command parser from the original